barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 [^arrays]: This is true for other array like containers in the STL as well as C-style arrays.
 [^panic]: A panic is an early, but orderly termination of the program with stack unwinding.
 [^backwards]: However, I'd be surprised if they are ever fixed, because of backwards compatibility.
 [^shared_ptr]: Part of this confusion surely stems from the fact that the [control block](https://en.cppreference.com/w/cpp/memory/shared_ptr) of a shared pointer is synchronized.
 This implies that the reference count is actually thread-safe, but this does not mean that the pointed-to instance is safe to access across threads.
 It's as safe as sharing a raw pointer would be, i.e. read-only sharing would be safe while any form of mutation could incur a data race.
 [^lock_warnings]: The problem here is that warnings for unused locals will probably not help because all we need that lock to do is invoke its destructor once it goes out of scope.
 In the talk he gives a mitigation using special compiler warnings that might or might not be available on the particular compiler you are using.
 [^rust_template]: "Templates" in Rust are not called templates and also work rather differently than templates in C++.
 But in very broad strokes, Rust _generics_ are somewhat like C++ templates.
 [^clippy_lint]: Clippy is the static analyzer that ships with the rust toolchain Rust and many projects use it to run extra analyses on their code.
 However, the compiler does not complain and so I feel it would be unfair to C++ to disregard that problem in the Rust language.
+[^mutability]: Half of the reason this operation is so problematic in C++ is that it does not work on a `const` map.
+Louis shows that this does not deter programmers from using the operator because they just get rid of the `const`.